All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can oral semaglutide reverse type 2 diabetes?

 In clinical trials, a significant percentage of patients achieved A1C levels below 6.5% (the diagnostic threshold for diabetes), suggesting remission.
-However, this typically requires continued medication use.
+But this typically requires continued medication use.
 If the medication is stopped, blood sugar levels usually return to pre-treatment levels.
 Whether this constitutes true "reversal" or medication-maintained remission is debated among endocrinologists.

 Is oral semaglutide safe long-term for diabetes?